tif-calin/bazaar-fair-emporium-playground-whatever/app/pages/cladetable/README.md

 ## LOG

+### 2025-12-03
+Actually I've decided to put this project on hold a little bit.
+I created a new component called `FromNewickAndCsv` that... renders a diagram from just a newick string and a csv string.
+I added some default data that I think displays a great use-case for this tool.
+Something I can present and deploy but won't expose any APIs it calls to potential spam #just[localfirstsoftware](https://lofi.so/)problems.

 ### 2025-12-02
 I've added logic for trimming nodes that are single parents.
 Recursive solutions always end up being more elegant than I fear.
 I've also did a fair bit of refactoring of the type system to improve type safety.
 Still some work to do on that end.
 Oh and I've added a download button that uses `html-to-image` to generate a PNG.
 Hopefully that should make it easier to share visualizations.